astropy/astropy/docs/known_issues.rst

     u'jyear_str', u'iso', u'isot', u'yday', u'byear_str']

-This problem can occur when there is a version mismatch between the compiled ERFA library (this is included as part of Astropy in most distributions), and the version of the Astropy Python source.
+This problem can occur when there is a version mismatch between the compiled ERFA library (included as part of Astropy in most distributions), and the version of the Astropy Python source.

-This can have a number of causes.
+This can be from a number of causes.
 The most likely is that when installing the new Astropy version, your previous Astropy version was not fully uninstalled first, resulting in a mishmash of versions.
-Your best bet is to fully remove Astropy from its installation path, and reinstall from scratch using your preferred installation method.
-How to remove the old version may be a simple matter if removing the entire ``astropy/`` directory from within the ``site-packages`` directory it is installed in.
+Your best bet is to fully remove Astropy from its installation path and reinstall from scratch using your preferred installation method.
+Removing the old version may be achieved by removing the entire ``astropy/`` directory from within the ``site-packages`` directory it is installed in.
 However, if in doubt, ask how best to uninstall packages from your preferred Python distribution.

-Another possible cause of this, in particular for people developing on Astropy and installing from a source checkout, is simply that your Astropy build directory is unclean.
+Another possible cause of this error, in particular for people developing on Astropy and installing from a source checkout, is that your Astropy build directory is unclean.
 To fix this, run ``git clean -dfx``.
 This removes *all* build artifacts from the repository that aren't normally tracked by git.
 Make sure before running this that there are no untracked files in the repository you intend to save.
 Then rebuild/reinstall from the clean repo.

 Failing logging tests when running the tests in IPython
 -------------------------------------------------------

-When running the Astropy tests using ``astropy.test()`` in an IPython interpreter some of the tests in the ``astropy/tests/test_logger.py`` *might* fail, depending on the version of IPython or other factors.
+When running the Astropy tests using ``astropy.test()`` in an IPython interpreter, some of the tests in the ``astropy/tests/test_logger.py`` *might* fail depending on the version of IPython or other factors.
 This is due to mutually incompatible behaviors in IPython and py.test, and is not due to a problem with the test itself or the feature being tested.